 Our Analysis and Test Results

-The REI Co-op Midweight Merino is a comfortable and quality pair of 100% merino wool bottoms that do well in cool to cold conditions.
+The REI Co-op Midweight Merino is a comfortable and quality pair of 100% Merino wool bottoms that do well in cool to cold conditions.

-Like any quality merino wool, these are going to breathe well, dumping heat on the uphill battles and wicking sweat so that when you start the downhill cruise, you're not putting wet bottoms into a freezing wind tunnel.
+Like any quality Merino wool, these are going to breathe well, dumping heat on the uphill battles and wicking sweat so that when you start the downhill cruise, you're not putting wet bottoms into a freezing wind tunnel.
 These bottoms did a great job of keeping us dry when we were a hot sweaty mess trail running or skinning under blue skies.

 Comfort & Fit

-Merino isn't known for its durability, and these are 100% merino.
+Merino isn't always known for its durability, and these are 100% Merino.
 They stretch out after active use, and they don't hold up to abrasion well.
 Our abrasion test burnt a hole through these pretty easily.
 That isn't to say that if you take care of them and don't drag them across pavement and granite like we did, these bottoms can last you a good long while.
-These bottoms aren't going to be as durable as their synthetic counterparts.
+These bottoms aren't going to be as durable as some of their synthetic counterparts.
 While they're not the most fragile, they are far from the most durable.

 A great weight and a simple and comfortable bottom that works well across a spectrum of activities and temperatures.
-100% merino wool allows for great thermoregulation and breathability.
+100% Merino wool allows for great thermoregulation and breathability.
 Not the most impressive of the bunch but a quality pair of blue-collar bottoms.

 — Roland Mott